Free and Open Source

 - Open source software is completely trustless, which means you don't have to trust that the person developing it has positive intentions.
 All you have to do is review the code yourself to determine whether or not it has malicious intent.

-- Open source code often survives much longer than proprietary software, since anyone can continue to update it.
+- Free and open source software often survives much longer than proprietary software, since anyone can continue to update it.
 Even if the original developer gets tired of working on a project, anyone else can take the code and pick up right where he or she left off.

-Below are some frequently asked questions about source code, and how it relates to V0LT.
+Below is a list of frequently asked questions about free software, and how it relates to V0LT.

-- How do I tell if a V0LT program is open source?
+- How do I tell if a V0LT program is free and open source?

-- Open source programs are marked with an open circle icon on the Programs page like this:
+- Programs that are free and open source are marked with an open circle icon on the Programs page like this:

 - How can I view the code of an open source V0LT program?